 Another record month for sports betting in NJ: $487M in bets

 ATLANTIC CITY, N.J.
-(AP) — New Jersey’s sports betting industry set another monthly record in October for the amount bet as gamblers plunked down close to a half-billion dollars on games.
+(AP) — New Jersey’s sports betting industry set another monthly record in October for the amount bet as gamblers plunked down close to a half-billion dollars while baseball’s playoffs and World Series, football, basketball and hockey were all on the betting board.

 Figures released Thursday by the state Division of Gaming Enforcement show the state’s casinos and horse tracks took $487 million in sports bets last month.